 - Non-operating items.
 The net profit margin can be radically skewed by the presence of unusually large non-operating gains or losses.
 For example, a large gain on the sale of a division could create a large net profit margin, even though the operating results of the company are poor.

 - Short-term focus.
 Company management could deliberately cut back on those expenses that impair the ability of the business to compete over the long term, such as equipment maintenance, research and development, and marketing, in order to increase the net profit margin.
+These expenses are known as discretionary expenses.

 - Taxes.
 If a company can apply a net operating loss carryforward to its before-tax profits, it can record a larger net profit margin.
 Alternatively, management might attempt to accelerate the recognition of non-cash expenses in order to minimize the amount of tax liability that it must record in the current period.
 Thus, a specific tax-related scenario can significantly impact the margin.